Compression tests have always been a go-to for uncovering any issues that an engine might have, and diesel engines are no exception to this rule.

 OTC 5021 Universal Diesel Engine Compression Gauge

-- Include a check valve push button compression release and a quick disconnect fitting on the hose end
+- Features include: check valve, push button compression release, and quick disconnect fitting on hose end

-- Straight and 45 degree hose connectors are included
+- Straight and 45 degree hose connectors with quick-connect fittings are included

 Diesel Compression Test Kit